hugoKs3/plugin-jazpar/docs/en_US/index.md

 You can also specify the number of days delay generally witnessed in order to prevent the plugin querying the website for nothing.

+The webste allows you to define thresholds for each mnth (in kWh).
+The plugin is retrieving these values and stores them in a dedicated command.
+If you prefer to compute thresholds based on last year consumptions, uncheck the option.

 The data is checked every hour between 4 a.m. and 10 p.m. and updated only if not available in Jeedom.

 ## Equipment configuration